simplistix/testfixtures/README.rst

 ============

 TestFixtures is a collection of helpers and mock objects that are useful when writing unit tests or doc tests.
+The latest documentation can be found `here <https://testfixtures.readthedocs.org/en/latest>`__.